Skip to main content

 Why is that?

-There are a whole plethora of reasons why should never play records that are dirty.
+There are a whole plethora of reasons why you should never play records that are dirty.
 Playing and collecting records is an expensive hobby.
-You have spent good money on audio equipment and records so isn’t it wise to prolong their lifespan?
+You have spent good money on audio equipment and records, so isn’t it wise to prolong their lifespan?

-Before we get into the review I need to stress the importance of playing clean records.
-I wish someone would have sat me down and explained why this is so important when I first started collecting records.
+Before we get into the review, I need to stress the importance of playing clean records.
+I wish someone had sat me down and explained why this was so important when I first started collecting records.

 One of the most sensitive and delicate pieces in the whole chain of playing a record is the stylus.
-You know the part that comes into direct contact with the record.
-Getting dirt or gunk onto your stylus will effective its lifespan and quality of playback. (more on this later, below) This is a very fragile component that easily can be damaged and covered in dust, dirt, and debris.
+You know, the part that comes into direct contact with the record.
+Getting dirt or gunk onto your stylus will affect its lifespan and quality of playback. (more on this later, below) This is a very fragile component that can easily be damaged and covered in dust, dirt, and debris.

-Depending on how expensive your stylus and they can range in the tens of thousands for a truly expensive one, is more the reason to keep it in optimal condition.
-Stylus are also quite expensive to buy and are labor-intensive to replace (plus very very frustrating).
+Depending on how expensive your stylus is, they can range in the tens of thousands for a truly expensive one; it is more the reason to keep it in optimal condition.
+Stylus are also quite costly to buy and labor-intensive to replace (plus very, very frustrating).

 Damaged To Your Records